PrivateAIM/documentation/src/guide/deployment/hub-introduction.md

 - TLS certificates for every public hostname in a real deployment.

 For an OpenStack-hosted cluster, use the OpenStack Cinder CSI driver and a suitable Cinder `StorageClass`.
-Cinder/Ceph already supplies durable, reattachable block storage; adding Mayastor on top is not recommended.
+Cinder/Ceph supplies durable, reattachable block storage.

 ## Repository responsibilities